agohr/ches_ctf_2020/readme.md

-# Supplementary Code and Data to the Paper 'Breaking Masked Implementations of the
+# Supplementary Code and Data to the Paper _Breaking Masked Implementations of the
-Clyde-Cipher by Means of Side-Channel Analysis'
+Clyde-Cipher by Means of Side-Channel Analysis_